 Roberto D’Angelo, Psy.D.
 FRANZCP, M.Med.(Psychotherapy), M.B.B.S.

 Roberto D’Angelo is a psychiatrist and psychoanalyst in private practice in Sydney, Australia.
 He is a member of the Institute of Contemporary Psychoanalysis, Los Angeles, where he is a training and supervising analyst.
 He works with teen and adult trans-identifying people and their families.
-He has submitted papers on the limitations of gender-reassignment outcome research, and on psychotherapeutic work with a person who subsequently came to regret their transition.
+He has submitted papers on the limitations of gender-reassignment outcome research, psychological understandings of gender dysphoria, and on psychotherapeutic work with a person who subsequently came to regret their transition.

 Dianna Kenny, PhD, MAPsS, MAPA